 The Registrar's Office posts distributions as quickly as possible.
-The grades of all students in the class are included in the grade distributions.
+The grades of all students in the class are included in the grade distributions (including those of non-JDs, whose grades are not included in the mandatory mean/median).
 In the absence of a link below, there is currently no information available online at this time.
-For those years not available online, contact Colleen Erker at email@example.com / 314.935.6466.
+Read below for more information on the grading scale and mandatory grading requirements.

 As a service to our students we provide grade distributions for each course.
-The grading scale at WUSL is 70 to 100, with 74 being the minimum passing grade for all students (except those in the professional LL.M. programs - in Taxation - who must earn at least a 79 to pass).
+The current grading scale at WUSL is 2.50 (F) to 4.30 (A+), with 2.74 (D) being the minimum passing grade for all students [except those in the professional LL.M. programs - in Taxation - who must earn at least a 3.04 (B-) to pass].
 [Ending with the J.D.
 Class of 2003, the scale was 65 to 100, with 70 being the minimum passing grade.]
-A cumulative and yearly average of 79 (75, ending with the J.D.
+A cumulative and 2L academic year average of 3.04 (B-) (75, ending with the J.D.
 Class of 2003) is necessary to remain in good standing.
 Beginning with the J.D.
-Class of 2004, faculty must abide by the mandatory mean restrictions for J.D. students' grades - for first year courses, the mean of the JD grades must be in the range of 86.5 - 87.5.
-For upper-level courses the mean of the JD grades must be the same as the mean of the GPA's of the JDs in the particular course.
-Effective with the 2007-2008 school year, the grades for J.D. students in Seminars will be required to meet a mandatory median instead of a mean - that is based on the mean of the GPAs of the J.D. students in the class.
+Class of 2004, faculty are required to abide by the following mandatory mean restrictions for J.D. students' grades: for first year courses, the mean of the JD grades must be in the range of 86.7 (3.49, starting with the Class of 2013) - 87.5 (3.49 - 3.55, starting with the Class of 2013) For upper-level courses the mean of the JD grades must be the same as the mean of the GPAs of the JDs in the particular course.
+Effective with the 2007-2008 school year, the grades for J.D. students in Seminars were required to meet a mandatory median instead of a mean - that is based on the mean of the GPAs of the J.D. students in the class.
 [Ending with the Class of 2003, the median (middle) grade for first-year courses, was required to be an 83.
 The median grade for upper-level courses was required to be 82 - 84 in most cases; however, that range could be extended (either down or up) if the median GPA of the students in a particular course was lower or higher than the 82 to 84 range.
 For example: If the median GPA of the students in a particular course was 85.40, then the professor could use 82, 83, 84 or 85 as his/her median score when grading.]

-Students in the LLM in Taxation program must receive a minimum grade of 79 (75 prior to 2001-2002) to pass a course and LLM Tax courses are not restricted by a mean or median grading requirement.
-Students in the LL.M. in U.S. Law program are graded HighPass/Pass/NoCredit.
+Students in the LLM in Taxation program must receive a minimum grade of 3.04/79 (75 prior to 2001-2002) to pass a course and LLM Tax courses are not restricted by a mean or median grading requirement.

 Students in the non-J.D. programs are not ranked and no percentile cut-offs are reported for these degree programs.